petergardiner25/NBA_PLAYER_COMPARISON/README.md

 This React app uses the https://www.balldontlie.io/ open source API to gather data on NBA players from the current/most recent season.

 Within APP.js there is useEffect() hook that calls two different API endpoints to get player information and stats everytime the player ID state is updated.
-This is all done for two different players and Id state hooks in order to generate two players to compare.
+These hooks use arrays to store multiple objects.

 The two player stats are then passed as props to Player components where they are compared and handled.